 Named one of the “25 Coolest Film Festivals” in the world by MovieMaker Magazine, the Boulder International Film Festival brings films and filmmakers from around the world to Boulder for a four-day celebration of the art of cinema.
-This year, for its third year, BIFF is coming to Longmont!
-The Longmont Museum's Stewart Auditorium will host screenings for eight BIFF feature films and three shorts programs.
+This year, for its fourth year, BIFF is coming to Longmont!
+The Longmont Museum's Stewart Auditorium will host screenings for nine BIFF feature films and three shorts programs.

 BIFF has developed a reputation as one of the most influential young film festivals in the U.S., with an extraordinary number of new-but-unknown feature films, documentaries, and shorts that have gone on from early screenings at BIFF to significant box-office success and multiple Oscar nominations.The Festival attracts more than 25,000 film enthusiasts, media and industry each year and has been proud to host and celebrate some of film’s most talented artists.

 $15 general, $14 seniors, $12 Museum members.
 Purchase tickets using the links below or by calling the box office at 303-651-8374.

 Includes entrance to all BIFF 2019 films and events at the Longmont Museum.

 Pass holders must arrive 20 minutes before start time for guaranteed entrance.
 This pass is non-transferable.
 Passes may be picked up with proof of purchase (printed or electronic receipt) at the Museum Box Office beginning at Noon on Friday, March 1.